Alex Gallardo

 Arts in Corrections

 Arts in Corrections (AIC) is a partnership between the California Department of Corrections and Rehabilitation (CDCR) and the California Arts Council (CAC).
-CAC offers grant opportunities for organizations to compete for funding through proposals of their AIC programing.
-The Arts Council of Kern is among the recipients or grantees for funding the AIC programing.
+CAC offers grant opportunities for organizations to compete for funding through proposals for their AIC programming.
+The Arts Council of Kern is among the recipients or grantees for funding the AIC program.
 This grant funds classes within institutions here in the Central Valley.

-The Arts Council of Kern has been working with incarcerated communities in the central valley for over 15 years.
+The Arts Council of Kern has worked with incarcerated communities in the central valley for over 15 years.

 AIC is designed to prepare incarcerated individuals’ success upon release, enhance rehabilitative goals, and improve the safety and environment of CDCR institutions.
 Such programming enhances the participant’s life, focusing on diversity, equity, trust, and inclusion while centering healing and impact understanding within communities inside and outside the institutions.

-ACK provides regular classes on a diverse array of subjects that include visual, media, performing, and multidisciplinary arts.
+ACK provides regular classes on various subjects, including visual, media, performing, and multidisciplinary arts.
 Offering creative outlets help incarcerated individuals with problem-solving skills and provides coping mechanisms that reduce the impacts of stress and trauma.
 Involvement in the program directly affects one’s growth as they engage in such activities as outlined: group sessions, dance, poetry, learning instruments, learning new art forms, and sharing their work with their families and or communities.

 Involvement in the program directly affects one’s growth as they engage in such activities as outlined: group sessions, dance, poetry, learning instruments, learning new art forms, and sharing their work with their families and or communities.